Encourage FUNIX

 To further reduce false positives, a minimum and maximum detection zone can be defined; that is, if the object is too large or too small, it will be automatically rejected.
 For a stream with a resolution of 3072x1728, an image can be extracted at that size and opened in GIMP.

 Using the selection tool, draw the min and max boxes to detect a car (for example).
-The width and height appear at the bottom center.
-Rectangle: 245x252
+The width and height appear at the bottom center Rectangle: 245x252

 The minimum detection box parameter is min_area and has a value of width*height, so for the example above, min_area=245x252=61470.
 The same applies to the max_area parameter.
 In practice, I set for a car

-min_area 22000 max_area 230000
+min_area 22000

-for one person
+for a person

-min_area 6000 max_area 30000
+min_area 6000

 which gives us the following in config.yaml